UladzimirKuzmin/quotehero/README.md

 ```
 import { generateQuote } from './cli';

-generateQuote('image.jpg', 'Some text for quote', 'quote caption');
+generateQuote('image.jpg', 'Some text for quote', 'Quote caption');
 ```
 Where first argument is a filename of the background image, second is the main text and the third is caption if it's needed.
 Default folder with images is './images'.
 Default destination folder is './dist'.
 Default options filename is 'options'.